Disease Guide ·Urinary Tract Infection (UTI) ·2026

 What Causes UTI in Dogs

-Bacteria — usually E. coli — enters through the urethra and infects the bladder.
-Female dogs are more vulnerable because their urethra is shorter.
-Underlying issues like bladder stones, diabetes, or Cushing's disease can make UTIs more likely and harder to treat.
-Affects roughly 14% of all dogs at some point
+Bacteria - usually E. coli - enters the urethra.
+Female dogs are more vulnerable due to their shorter urethra.
+Underlying issues like bladder stones, diabetes, or Cushing's disease increase risk.
+Affects roughly 14% of all dogs

 Symptoms - What to Watch For

-Frequent urination or straining to pee.
+Frequent or strained urination.
 Blood in urine.
-Accidents in the house from a house-trained dog.
-Excessive licking of the genital area.
+Accidents from house-trained dogs.
+Excessive genital licking.
 Cloudy or strong-smelling urine.
-Whimpering or signs of pain during urination.
-Symptoms can appear suddenly
+Whimpering during urination.
+Symptoms appear suddenly

 Diagnosis - $200-$500